Alessiobrini/Deep-Reinforcement-Trading-with-Predictable-Returns/README.md

 # Deep Reinforcement Trading with Predictable Returns

-This code repository comes with the submitted paper to the IJCAI2021.
+This code repository comes with the [paper](https://arxiv.org/abs/2104.14683) uploaded on arxiv.
 It contains the main scripts and the utilities that allow to run the experiments and produce the figures attached to the paper.

 ## Requirements